ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST feature a Verifiable Data Structure.
 The Verifiable Data Structure records registered Signed Statements and supports the production of Receipts.

-All Transparency Services MUST expose APIs ({{-SCRAPI}} for the Registration of Signed Statements and issuance of Receipts.
+All Transparency Services MUST expose a minimally conformant API ({{-SCRAPI}} for the Registration of Signed Statements and issuance of Receipts.

 Transparency Services MAY support additional APIs for auditing, for instance querying the history of Signed Statements.